anaseto/goal/README.md

 Goal is an embeddable array programming language with a bytecode interpreter, written in Go.
-It provides both a command line intepreter (that can be used in the REPL), and a library.
-Though the language is still in development, its core features are mostly there and tested, so it is usable for writing scripts and playing with the REPL.
+It provides both a command line intepreter (that can be used in the REPL), and a library interface.
+Though the language is still in development, its core features are mostly there and tested, so it is usable both for writing useful scripts and playing with the REPL.
+The library interface may still experiment some changes.

 It's main distinctive features are as follows:

 * Syntax inspired mainly from the K language, but with quite a few deviations.
-  For example, backquotes produce raw strings instead of symbols, rx/[a-z]/ is a regular expression literal (checked and processed at compile-time), and there are no tacit compositions, no tables nor dictionnaries, and two-character operator verbs and adverbs are gone or done differently (except for global assignment with ::).
+  For example, backquotes produce raw strings instead of symbols, rx/[a-z]/ is a regular expression literal (checked and processed at compile-time), and there are no tacit compositions, no tables nor dictionnaries, and digraph operator verbs and adverbs are gone or done differently (except for global assignment with ::).
 * Primitive semantics are both inspired from the [ngn/k](https://codeberg.org/ngn/k) variant of the K language and BQN.
 For example, group, classify, shifts, windows, find (index of) and ocurrence